 Grievance processing for Passenger Service Employees at both East and West is now handled under a single system utilizing the grievance and arbitration provisions of the East-CWA CBA, pursuant to the terms of the agreement between the Carriers and the Association.
+Michelle Carrigan-Galland and Yvonne Parsons Jackson both report to Hemenway, and are the management representatives responsible for third step grievances for Passenger Service Employees.

 Grievances for other represented groups are handled under the provisions of each group's respective CBA until there is either a change specified through a transition agreement or implementation of a single labor agreement.
-East and West grievances for crafts or classes other than Passenger Service separately; Employees processed however, are responsibility for processing grievances has been integrated into one Labor Relations department which is headed by Hemenway sets labor relations policy for the Hemenway. combined carrier.
+The responsibility for processing grievances has been integrated into one Labor Relations department, which is headed by Hemenway.
+Hemenway sets labor relations policy for the combined carrier.
 Hemenway states that he has "deliberately made every effort to maintain continuity for the unions at America West and US Airways in terms of their day-to-day management contact persons, but nonetheless the Labor Relations department comprises one team for decision-making purposes."
-Hemenway also states that West Customer Service Managing Directors are responding to grievances filed by both East and West Fleet Service Employees, and a West Manager is now the Step 3 grievance official for East Mechanics and Related Employees.

-C. Operations
+D. Operations